 Soon enough, customers won't have to bend their lifestyle and device preferences around what smart home products are available.

 Let's take a look at the smartwatch world.
 You have a helluva lot of choice there.
 There are square screens and round screens, specialized smartwatches for running, health and good old fashioned adventuring.
 If you're into style, there are a bunch of options from the big watch brands.
 Whatever your niche, there's a smartwatch for you.

 And I can't do that in the smart home world?

 There are two difficulties in the smart home world that makes that level of choice hard: price and platform.
 It can quickly get expensive to make your dumb home smart, and your options can be limited by whatever platforms you like to use.
 It's kind of like putting a jigsaw puzzle together, except you have to buy all the pieces separately.

 Building a smart home

-- The best smart home devices for Google HomeWe round up some of the best tech for Google's hub
+- The best smart home devices for Google HomeWe round up the smart home kit that works with Google's voice hubs

 - Smart home on a budgetGoing smart doesn’t have to mean going broke